RohanRV9/RohanRV9/README.md

 Hi, My name is Rohan Venkatapuram,

- I’m interested in Programming and Video Production, and I’m currently learning Physics, Maths, Computer Science
+I’m interested in Programming, Video Production and Astrophysics.

+I’m currently learning Physics, Maths, Computer Science.

 <!---
 RohanRV9/RohanRV9 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.